Govardhan-hub/my-portfolio/README.md

-# 🚀 Govardhan Portfolio
+# Govardhan Portfolio

-Hi, I’m Govardhan 👋
+Hi, I’m Govardhan.
 This is my personal portfolio website where I showcase my skills, projects, and learning journey as a Computer Science student.

 ---

-## 👨‍💻 About Me
+## About Me

-I’m currently pursuing B.Tech in Computer Science & Engineering at Amrita Vishwa Vidyapeetham, Amritapuri.
+I am currently pursuing B.Tech in Computer Science and Engineering at Amrita Vishwa Vidyapeetham, Amritapuri.

 I enjoy building web applications, learning new technologies, and improving my problem-solving skills.
 I like turning ideas into real projects and continuously growing as a developer.

 ---

-## 🌐 Portfolio Features
+## Portfolio Features

-- Modern dark-themed UI
+- Modern dark-themed user interface
 - Fully responsive design
-- Clean and simple layout
+- Clean and structured layout
-- Smooth user experience
-- Multi-page structure
+- Multi-page portfolio website

 ---

-## 💼 Projects
+## Projects

-### 🔹 Personal Portfolio Website
+### Personal Portfolio Website
 A responsive portfolio built using HTML and CSS with a modern design.

-### 🔹 Simple Web Application
+### Simple Web Application
-A basic interactive application that demonstrates form handling using JavaScript.
+A basic interactive application demonstrating form handling using JavaScript.

-### 🔹 Stopwatch
+### Stopwatch
 A functional stopwatch with start, stop, and reset features using JavaScript.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - HTML
 - CSS